Hyperinflation in Zimbabwe: The black market

 Prices in shops and restaurants were still quoted in Zimbabwean dollars, but were adjusted several times a day.
 Any Zimbabwean dollars acquired needed to be exchanged for foreign currency on the parallel market immediately, or the holder would suffer a significant loss of value.
-For example, mini-bus drivers were required by law to only accept payment from passengers in Zimbabwean dollars, but at increasing rates throughout the day: the evening commute was therefore highest-priced ride of the day, with the next morning's price higher still.
-A driver might have to exchange money three times a day, not in banks but in back office rooms and parking lots.
+For example, mini-bus drivers were required by law to only accept payment from passengers in Zimbabwean dollars, but at increasing rates throughout the day: the evening commute was therefore the highest-priced ride of the day, with the next morning's price higher still.
+A driver might have to exchange money three times a day, not in banks but in back office rooms and in parking lots.

 Such business venues constituted a black market, an arena explicitly outside the law.
 Transactors could evade the price freezes and the mandate to use Zimbabwean dollars.
 The black market served the demand for daily goods such as soap and bread, as grocery stores operating within the law no longer sold items whose prices were strictly controlled, or charged customers more if they were paying in Zimbabwean dollars.
 At one point, a loaf of bread was Z$550000000 in the regular market, when bread was even available; apart from a trip to another country, the black market was the only option for almost all goods at up to Z$10000000000 for a loaf of bread.
 In May 2022, it was reported that the devaluation of the Zimbabwe dollar's black market exchange rate, which is used in most financial transactions in the economy, has been driving up inflation in the country.